-The Society regrets that due to COVID19, this concert is unable to go ahead on the intended date.
-It is hoped that it can be re-scheduled.
+The Society regrets that due to COVID19, this concert was unable to go ahead in January.
+However, we are delighted that it has been rescheduled for 10th July 2021.

 Revolutionary Drawing Room